 The auxiliary comparator of this stage applies an adaptable threshold.
-The threshold is the lower of the low breakpoint and certain fraction of the restraining current.
+The threshold is the lower value of the low breakpoint and certain fraction of the restraining current.
+By using the adaptive approach an optimal balance is ensured between dependability and security.

-Second, for - and only for - the fault currents selected in the first stage the phase angle between a given current and the sum of all the remaining currents is checked.
+Second, for - and only for - the fault currents selected in the stage one the phase angle between a given current and the sum of all the remaining currents is checked.
 The sum of all the remaining currents is the differential current less the current under consideration.
 Therefore, for each, say p-th, current to be considered the angle between the phasors I_p and I_D - I_p is to be checked.